semanticddpm/anonymous-semantic-matching-ddpm/README.md

 ## Generating
 First put images and models in folders:
-- Create checkpoint folder and put trained model.
+- Create checkpoint folder and place trained model.
 - Put reference images in reference folder.

 Then, you need to modify refpath, semantic levels, ckpt, and mode in diffusion.conf file.